bhavin2897/ckanext-statictheme/README.md

 4. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      sudo service apache2 reload

+     or if using deployed production server

+     restart Supervisor and Nginx

 ## Config settings